Skip to main content

 Tax relief for employees

 If you do have to contribute, you will normally get tax relief on the contribution.
-How you receive this tax relief depends on wither your employer is operating a ‘relief at source scheme’ or a ‘net pay scheme’.
+How you receive this tax relief depends on whether your employer is operating a ‘relief at source scheme’ or a ‘net pay scheme’.
 You should note that your employer’s contributions will not be a taxable benefit on you no matter which tax relief arrangement the pension scheme uses.

 Relief at source scheme

 If the pension scheme uses a ‘relief at source’ method of tax relief, then the scheme provider is able to claim 20p in tax relief from the government on every 80p you pay in, regardless of how much you earn.
 This will be paid directly by the government into your pension pot.
+Therefore, under a relief at source scheme, only 80% of your own contribution is automatically taken from your pay.

 The tax relief means that the potential contribution percentage for you, the employee, is as follows – assuming your employer is contributing the minimum of 3%: